ideasonpurpose/docker-wordpress-dev/README.md

 ### Existing Projects

+Recently updated project can run `npm run project:refresh` to update tooling to the latest release.

-For existing projects, running `init` reads the project's name and description from **package.json**, updates build tools and script commands to the latest versions and syncs in any missing theme files.
-The project should be a working Git checkout so any undesirable changes can be easily reverted.
+Older projects should run `init` manually to update.
+Projects should be in a clean Git working tree so any undesirable changes can be easily reverted.

 #### These files will be updated: